Phoesion/Phoesion.DevJwt/README.md

 # Samples
 The repository contains the following samples projects in the `Samples` folder :
-- **SampleWebApi** : an ASP.Net core web api application _(net7.0 and above)_
+- **SampleWebApi** : an ASP.Net core web API application _(net7.0 and above)_
-- **SampleWebApi_Older** : an ASP.Net core web api application _(net6.0 and net5.0)_
+- **SampleWebApi_Older** : an ASP.Net core web API application _(net6.0 and net5.0)_
 - **SampleGlowMicroservice** : a [Phoesion Glow](https://glow.phoesion.com) microservice
-- **TokenGeneratorSample** : a console application that demononstrates how to generate token programmatically
+- **TokenGeneratorSample** : a console application that demonstrates how to generate token programmatically

 # Custom signing key
-By default, the generator and validator use a predefined key for signing/veryfing the token.
+By default, the generator and validator use a predefined key for signing/verifying the token.
 This way it will pass validation and you don't need to care about where/how the token was generated _(doesn't use UserSecrets store)_, which is fine since it's for local development and testing.

 You can however generate/validate tokens using a custom key like so :